Rat-Rig/V-Core-Pro-1.3/docs/index.md

 Developed on top of the v1.2 build, this version completely redesigns the Z axis of the machine to incorporate the 3 point kinematic bed feature which we introduced in the [V-Core 3](https://v-core3.ratrig.com/).

-v1.3 is available as an upgrade kit from v1.1 and v1.2 at www.ratrig.com.
+v1.3 is available as an upgrade kit from v1.1 and v1.2, which you can buy [here](https://www.ratrig.com/rat-rig-v-core-pro-upgrade-kit-from-v-core-pro-1-x-to-1-3.html){target=_blank}.

 ![](assets/vcorepro.png)

-## User Testimonies
+## User Testimonials

 >The new v1.3 comes with the most precise Z drive mechanism I ever found in a 3D printer.
 After one trim operation, the bed squareness is below 0.02mm on a 300x300 bed.
 It doesn't get better than that!
 Simple and clear: it is a huge improvement for the Z axis.
 The old concept with two rails on the sides never glided as smoothly as the new one - there was always a bit of friction in the rails which caused noise.
 I didn‘t know any better and thought it was standard for a machine with 3 z motors, and I was a bit skeptic about the new design.
 Now, after one month of operation, I know better.
 The new Z drive is smoother.
 It runs so silent I can be in the printer-room and don‘t notice the moving bed.